What Is Tattoo Blowout and How To Deal With It? [Pro Guide]

 Tattoo blowout occurs when the artist presses hard on the machine and the paint gets too deep into the skin.
 It penetrates immediately into the fat layer and spreads out there instead of getting fixed in the dermis.
 This creates the blur that is associated with a tattoo blowout.

 • Wrong depth of pigment application.
 A real professional feels the vibrations formed by the machine needle with his fingertips and focuses on their strength to bring the pigment into the layers of the skin where it can be most firmly fixed.
-An amateur is not aware of such nuances, he wants to do quickly and earn more, and therefore it is not about any feelings “at the fingertips”.
+An amateur is not aware of such nuances, he wants to do it quickly and earn more, and therefore it is not about any feelings “at the fingertips.”
 As a result, the paint is not fixed in the dermis layer.
 Part of it comes out, and part of it is blurred, turning into a blot.

 • Incorrectly selected paint.
 Yes, each pigment is used for a specific task.
 One is used for contouring, while the other is used for tousling.

 • Poor-quality pigment.
-It may not be that you are using the wrong pigment, but that it is simply not of the right quality.
+It may not be that you are using the wrong pigment, but it is simply not of the right quality.
 Chinese paints are beloved by “basement” craftsmen because they are cheaper than branded products.
 Manufacturers of these pigments rarely observe any safety requirements, use the cheapest components, and ignore the requirements for the size of the coloring particles, so the result here is appropriate.
+Someone goes further and makes his paint based on ink or gel paste.
+In that case, a blurry outline may not be the worst option.
+Sometimes it can cause allergy or even an infection.

 Tattoo causes